-Site location Indicative Capacity Comments Planning status Site requirements Strategic growth loc ations Wolvershill (north of Banwell) 2,800 Proposed new strategic growth area No current consent See policy LP1: Strategic location: Wolvershill (north of Banwell) Development capacity is likely to not exceed 2800 and may be slightly less subject to further masterplanning and site-specific assessment.
-Yanley Lane (Woodspring golf course) 2,500 Proposed new strategic growth area No current consent See policy LP2: Strategic location: Yanley Lane (Woodspring golf course).
-Total Wider Weston-super 5,300 2,800 Mare area
+Site location Indicative capacity Comments Planning status Site requirements Wolvershill (north of Banwell) 2,800 Proposed n N ew strategic growth area No current consent See Policy LP1: Strategic location: Wolvershill (north of Banwell) Development capacity is likely to not exceed 2,800 and may be slightly less subject to further masterplanning and site-specific assessment.
+Proposals on the site should apply the sequential approach to development avoiding development on those parts at greater risk of flooding.
+Total: 2,800

+Wider Weston-super-Mare area

+Site location Indicative capacity Comments Planning status Site requirements Land west of Hutton 20 Proposed n N ew allocation No current consent A new footway to Hutton.
+A new 250m footway along Oldmixon Road to allow safe walking access route to Broadoak Secondary School.
+This route must take account of and mitigate against impacts on heritage assets.

+Site location Indicative capacity Comments Planning status Site requirements Low density development considered appropriate at village edge.
+Proposals on the site should apply the sequential approach to development avoiding development on those parts at greater risk of flooding.
+Development must incorporate areas of open space to the south and southeast of the site to provide space between the listed building and conservation area setting.
+Buildings sited closer to the listed building must be low in height and designed to reflect the surrounding heritage assets, taking account of their design and materials.
+The site must be well screened to protect longer views of the nearby heritage assets.
+Traditional hedgerows and field boundaries must be retained to maintain the historic character of the landscape in this area.
+Elm Grove Nursery, Locking 35 Proposed n N ew allocation No current consent Active travel improvements required along Elm Tree Road to link in with foot/cycleway on A371.
+No development to take place in area at north of site which is at future risk of flooding except access road, unless access road can be secured from eastern side of site.

+íntan

-Site location Indicative Capacity Comments Planning status Site requirements Land west of Hutton 20 Proposed new allocation No current consent A new footway to Hutton.
-A new 250m footway along Oldmixon Road to allow safe walking access to Broadoak Secondary School.
-Low density development considered appropriate at village edge.
-Elm Grove Nursery, Locking 35 35 Proposed new allocation No current consent Active travel improvements required along Elm Tree Road to link in with foot/cycleway on A371.
-No development to take place in area at north of site which is at future risk of flooding except access road, unless access road can be secured from eastern side of site Additional pedestrian access to be secured from eastern boundary of site Total 150 55 Weston-super-Mare Parklands Village 3,330 2,894 Carried forward from the Site Allocations Plan Partially consented Further details in Weston Villages Supplementary Planning Document.
-Winterstoke Village 1,552 1,356 Carried forward from the Site Allocations Plan Extant planning permission Further details in Weston Villages Supplementary Planning Document.
-Locking Road Car Park 230 Carried forward from the Site Allocations Plan No current consent Pedestrian and cycle access from all sides.
-Secure pedestrian/ cycle access to north.
+Site location Indicative capacity Comments Planning status Site requirements Additional pedestrian access to be secured from eastern boundary of site.
+Total 55

+Site location Indicative capacity Comments Planning status Site requirements Parklands Village, Weston- super-Mare 2,894 2,902 Carried forward from the Site Allocations Plan Partially consented • To be developed in accordance with outline planning consents and Further details in Weston Villages Supplementary Planning Document.
+Winterstoke Village, Weston- super-Mare 1,356 1,334 Carried forward from the Site Allocations Plan Extant planning permission • To be developed in accordance with outline planning consent and Further details in Weston Villages Supplementary Planning Document.
+Locking Road Car Park, Weston- super-Mare 230 Carried forward from the Site Allocations Plan No current consent Pedestrian and cycle access from all sides.
+Secure pedestrian/cycle access to north.
 Main vehicular access from Locking Road is preferred if feasible.
+Former Leisuredome allocation/Par klands site B (phase E), Weston- super-Mare 4 00 420 Proposed n N ew allocation, urban intensification opportunity No current consent Land to be safeguarded through the site for a strategic cycle route (M5 agricultural bridge route).

+A)